ariga/atlas/doc/website/blog/2023-08-08-gorm-visualizations.md

 ### Step 3: Visualize the GORM models

-Now that we have everything setup, let's run Atlas and see what we get:
+Now that we have everything set up, let's run Atlas and see what we get:

 ```shell
 atlas schema inspect --env gorm --visualize